-According to the National Highway and Traffic Safety Administration, about one-third of all traffic accidents are rear-end collisions.
-In other words, 1 in every 3 car crashes are caused by someone running into the back of another driver.
-This statistic shows just how common these collisions are, which is why educating yourself about these types of auto accidents is important.
-Read on to find out who is responsible for your rear-end collision.
+After you or a loved one gets into a car accident, seeking medical attention followed by getting in contact with an attorney is very important.
+According to the National Highway and Traffic Safety Administration (NHTSA), about one-third of all traffic accidents are rear-end collisions.
+In other words, 1 in every 3 car crashes is caused by a rear vehicle running into the back of another driver.
+This statistic only scratches the surface of just how common these collisions are, which is why educating yourself about these types of auto accidents can help benefit your ability to prepare for these accidents in the future.

-It’s always unfortunate to be involved in a rear-end collision.
-Whether you're the victim of the accident or the driver being held responsible, you’re likely to be faced with, at least, stressful medical bills, paperwork, pain and suffering, and/or emotional distress.
-Regardless of the outcome, it's safe to say that there is nothing good that comes out of a rear-end collision.
-They are inconvenient, stressful, and can be, painful.
+Being involved in a rear-end collision can be life-changing.
+If you're the lead driver, you are probably the victim of the accident.
+You may be facing severe injuries, medical bills, paperwork, insurance company claims, pain and suffering, and emotional distress.
+Regardless of the outcome, it's safe to say that nothing good comes out of rear-end accidents.
+They are inconvenient, time-consuming, and stressful.

 Driver A slams on their brakes to avoid hitting a child that unexpectedly ran into the road.
 Driver B rear-ends Driver A because of the sudden stop.
 Even though the child running out into the road was unexpected, Driver B is at fault for not maintaining an adequate stopping distance between their car and the car ahead at all times.

 Driver A is driving down a dirt road.
 The dirt is creating a cloud of dust which hinders Driver B’s vision who is following behind.
 Driver A properly stops at a stop sign ahead.
-Driver B can’t see and drives right into the back of Driver A. Driver B is at fault for not driving much slower to accommodate for the reduced vision and allow time for the dirt to clear up.
+Driver B can’t see and drives right into the back of Driver A. Driver B is at fault for not maintaining a safe distance to accommodate for the reduced vision and allow time for the dirt to clear up.
 The same can be stated for a fog-related vision accident.
-Any driver, in a low-vision scenario, is responsible for maintaining a safe speed so as to have enough time to stop in the event they need to.
+Any driver, in a low-vision scenario, is responsible for maintaining a safe speed and safe distance so as to have enough time to stop in the event they need to.

-Applying the same rear-end collision liability guidelines exampled above to cases like these, makes it easy to spot the party at fault.
-Once again, the at fault party is almost always the driver in the rear of the accident that started it all.
+Applying the same rear-end crash liability guidelines exampled above to cases like these makes it easy to spot the party at fault.
+Once again, the at-fault party is almost always the driver in the rear of the accident that started it all.

 In very rare cases, Driver B might cut off Driver C and create an initial rear-ended car accident.
 Driver B may then get forced into Driver A and rear-end him.
 In this scenario, Driver A and C would have Driver B to blame.
 However, it’s not very often you see a driver brave enough to cut in between a tight space of 2 moving vehicles.

-For the most part, there’s not much good that can come out of a rear-end collision.
-Generally, the most positive aspect of any automobile accident is getting out of it with only minor injuries, or better yet, completely unharmed.
+For the most part, there’s not much good that can come out of rear-end accidents.
+Generally, the most positive aspect of any automobile accident is surviving with only minor injuries or, better yet, completely unharmed.
 But in the end, there’s almost always property damage and medical bills to deal with.

-Whiplash describes pain and stiffness in the neck and shoulder area that occurs when a accident victim is suddenly and violently thrown forward by the force of a collision.
-The movement, sometimes characterized by a snap forward then backward, forces the neck and spine well beyond their normal range of motion.
-This sudden movement of your neck, shoulders, and spine is the "whip" motion that forms the term "whiplash”.
+Whiplash describes pain and stiffness in the neck and shoulder area that occurs when an accident victim is suddenly and violently thrown forward by the force of a collision.
+The movement, sometimes characterized by a snap forward and then backward, forces the neck and spine well beyond their normal range of motion.
+This sudden movement of your neck, shoulders, and spine is the "whip" motion that forms the term "whiplash."

 According to the NHTSA, 20% of all people involved in rear-end collisions suffer a whiplash injury.
 Of those, almost 80% experience pain and soreness that lasts longer than a week.
 Additionally, 50% have pain and soreness that lasts more than a year.

 When your car is hit from behind in a collision, the force of the impact can seriously injure your spine.
-That's because the human spine is a delicate formation that hasn’t developed to be able to withstand impacts that man-made machines can inflict.
-The impact from a rear-end collision can compress the spine, causing injury to your spinal discs (disc herniation), damage to the facet joint, and/or injury to the spinal cord and nerves.
+That's because the human spine is a delicate formation that wasn't created to be able to withstand impacts that man-made machines can inflict.
+A rear-end impact can compress the spine, causing injury to your spinal discs (disc herniation), damage to the facet joint, and/or injury to the spinal cord and nerves.
 Since the spine and neck are so critical to the functioning of the human body, this can be a big deal.
-Likewise, the vast amount of nerves connect to the spine causes these injuries to be especially painful and distressing.
+Likewise, the vast amount of nerves connected to the spine causes these injuries to be especially painful and distressing.

 In fact, most rear-end collisions occur at relatively low speeds.
 Since airbags usually only deploy at collisions around 20 mph, there is a chance that it may not show itself at all.
 If an airbag doesn't deploy, your face may slam into the steering wheel or dash.
 The force of your face impacting one of these hard objects could break your nose, fracture your cheek or jawbone, damage your eye socket, or even cause serious traumatic brain injury.

-Seatbelts are no doubt our saving grace when it comes to safety in a motor vehicle; but nothing is full proof.
+Seatbelts are no doubt our saving grace when it comes to safety in a motor vehicle, but nothing is foolproof.
 A rear-end impact causes your torso to thrust forward against the seatbelt.
 This may prevent your face from hitting the steering wheel or dash, but the strap itself may lacerate your skin, bruise your body, or contribute to whiplash.

 - Leave a larger gap between you and the car in front of you.
 The more room you have in front, the more time you have to stop your car.

-- Don't drive while distracted since this is one of the most common causes of rear-end collisions.
+- Don't drive while distracted since distracted driving is one of the most common causes of rear-end collisions.

 - Be sure to check your mirrors just in case the driver behind you isn't going to stop in time.

-- Begin braking early so that the driver behind you can have enough time to safely stop.
+- Begin braking early so that the driver behind you can have enough time to stop safely.

 - Check your safety features, like brake lights, since these are important in indicating to drivers behind you that you are stopping.